ethanmoffat/EndlessClient/README.md

 After installing, clone (or fork+clone) this repository locally and open the solution in your IDE of choice for your platform.

+> ⚠️ If you have previously built EndlessClient, you mean need to clear your dotnet tool cache and nuget package cache
+>
+> Run the following commands:
+> - `dotnet nuget locals all --clear`
+> - Windows: `rmdir -recurse -force $env:USERPROFILE\\.dotnet\\toolResolverCache`
+> - Linux: `rm -rf ~/.dotnet/toolResolverCache`

 ### Building on Mac

 1. Download and install the [.NET 6.0 SDK (x64)](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-6.0.403-macos-x64-installer).